FREQUENTLY ASKED QUESTIONS

 Why should I choose Electrolysis over other hair removal methods?

 Electrolysis is the only true permanent hair removal method and the only permanent treatment recognized by the FDA.
-Unlike other hair removal options, professionally performed electrolysis eliminates unwanted hair, permanently, with unsurpassed results.
+Unlike other hair removal options, professionally performed Electrolysis eliminates unwanted hair permanently, with unsurpassed results.
 Moreover, it does so for the largest variety of skin and hair types.

-Laser promoters compare laser to electrolysis although laser assisted hair removal is considered a temporary method.
-It has not been evaluated for long-term safety of the patient’s skin and health.Waxing, threading and tweezing are alike.
+Laser promoters compare laser to Electrolysis, although laser-assisted hair removal is temporary.
+It has not been evaluated for long-term patient skin and health safety.
+Waxing, threading, and tweezing are alike.
 However, ingrown hairs and discoloration may result.
-Additionally, they may cause an increase in hair growth activity.
-Depilatories and Shaving can cause an irritation to the skin while the hair regrows quickly.
+Depilatories and Shaving can irritate the skin while the hair regrows quickly.
 These methods can require a lifetime of maintenance.
-Many can appear inexpensive but cost more due to long term use and are found to be inconvenient.
-Electrolysis works on most areas of the body to give you smooth, sleek healthy looking skin.
-No other solution claims such universal acceptability and success.
+Many can appear inexpensive but cost more due to long-term use, and they are found to be inconvenient.
+Electrolysis works on most body areas to give you smooth, sleek-looking skin.

 How many treatments are required?